-However, we find models trained with CoT supervision still struggle with the path ambiguity in \textsc{Non-tree} task.
-Despite showing improvements with CoT supervision, the models fail to achieve perfect ID generalization under the same training conditions that yield perfect performance in \textsc{2-Hop} task (\cref{fig:power_law_cot} (Middle).
+However, we find the path ambiguity problem persists even with CoT supervision.
+Despite showing improvements, the models fail to achieve perfect ID generalization under the same training conditions that yield perfect performance in \textsc{2-Hop} task (\cref{fig:power_law_cot} (Middle).
 IICG analysis (Right) reveals that the model's representations remain partially context-dependent.
-For \textsc{2-Hop} task, the representations cluster purely by intermediate states $b$, as indicated by the result that IICG measurement with $x_2$-conditioned states does not significantly shift the curve.
+For the \textsc{2-Hop} task, the representations cluster purely by intermediate states $b$, as indicated by the result that IICG measurement with $x_2$-conditioned states does not significantly shift the curve.
 In contrast, the IICG score for \textsc{Non-tree} task is significantly elevated at every layer with the same conditioning, suggesting the absence of disentangled state representation inside the model.
 We hypothesize this arises since CoT supervision does not give enough evidence that different $(x_1,x_2)$ pairs sharing the same $b$ should yield identical second-step outputs, as functional equivalence holds only when $x_2 = x_2'$.
 Hence, while CoT supervision helps with sequential computation by breaking down multi-hop structures, it may partially inherit the limitations on handling tasks with path ambiguities we describe in \cref{subsec:nontree}.
-Our analysis likely explains why LLMs struggle with complex planning tasks even when using CoT techniques and massive training data~\citep{stechly2024chain}, where we leave further analysis as future work.
+Our analysis may explain why LLMs struggle with complex planning tasks even when using CoT techniques and massive training data~\citep{stechly2024chain}, where we leave further analysis as future work.